morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 ---
-title: "Common types and preferences"
+title: "Common instance types and preferences"
 weight: 32
 labfoldernumber: "03"
 description: >
-  Discover and use common Instancetypes and Preferences provided by KubeVirt.
+  Discover and use common instance types and preferences provided by KubeVirt
 ---

-The KubeVirt project [Common Instancetypes and Preferences](https://github.com/kubevirt/common-instancetypes) provides a set of Instancetypes and Preferences.
+The KubeVirt project provides a set of [common instance types and preferences](https://github.com/kubevirt/common-instancetypes).
+In this lab, we are going to have a look at these and how they can help us create virtual machines.

-## Deployment of Common Instancetypes and Preferences
+## Deployment of common instance types and preferences

-The common Instancetypes and Preferences are not available by default.
-They have to be deployed manually or using a feature gate of the KubeVirt operator.
+The common instance types and preferences are not available by default.
+They have to be deployed manually or by using one of the KubeVirt Operator's feature gates.

 You can check the configuration on the KubeVirt CustomResource:

 ```bash
 kubectl get kubevirt kubevirt --namespace=kubevirt -o jsonpath={.spec.configuration.developerConfiguration.featureGates}
 ```
 or

 ```bash
 kubectl get kubevirt kubevirt --namespace=kubevirt -o yaml
 ```

 The relevant section on the CustomResource is the following:

 ```yaml
 apiVersion: kubevirt.io/v1
 kind: KubeVirt